andylokandy/typed-type-exercise-in-rust/README.md

 ## Things to do

-- [ ] Check ambiguity between function overloads.
+- [ ] Check ambiguity between function overloads
-- [ ] Read material for the project.
+- [ ] Read material for the project

 ## Reading material